philmcminn/new-paper/README.md

 pdflatex paper
 ```

-Later on (and not discussed further here) you will have BibTeX file(s)
+Later down the line (and not discussed further here) you will have BibTeX
-containing your references, and you'll need to run `pdflatex` a couple of times
+file(s) containing your references, and you'll need to run `pdflatex` a couple
-to resolve all of the references properly in the document:
+of times to resolve all of the references properly in the document:

 ```
 pdflatex paper